 Content-Language: de-DE Content-Language: en-US Content-Language: de-DE, en-CA

-- Multiple language tags are separated by comma.
+Multiple language tags are separated by a comma.
 Each language tag is a sequence of one or more case-insensitive subtags, each separated by a hyphen character ("

 %x2D).
 In most cases, a language tag consists of a primary language subtag that identifies a broad family of related languages (e.g., "

-en" = English), which is optionally followed by a series of subtags that refine or narrow that language's range (e.g., "
+en" = English) and is optionally followed by a series of subtags that refine or narrow that language's range (e.g., "

 en-CA" = the variety of English as communicated in Canada).